Background pattern

 Warnings and precautions

-Consult your doctor or pharmacist before starting to use this medication:
+Consult your doctor or pharmacist before starting to use this medicine:

-• The use of Flammazine Cerio to treat large areas of the body may increase the likelihood of adverse effects
+• the use of Flammazine Cerio to treat large areas of the body may increase the likelihood of adverse effects

 Children

-Other medications and Flammazine Cerio
+Other medicines and Flammazine Cerio

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines, including those bought without a prescription.

 Pregnancy and breastfeeding

-If you are pregnant orbreastfeeding,believe you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

 Pregnancy